nate-browne/CSE12_Redesign/PAs/PA2/README.md

-# HW2: Vector
+# PA2: Vector (XXX points)
 ## Due: TBD

 ### Overview
-In this PA, you'll be creating your own version of the [vector](http://www.cplusplus.com/reference/vector/vector/?kw=vector) class found in the C++ `stl`.
+In this PA, you'll be creating your own version of the [vector](https://en.cppreference.com/w/cpp/container/vector) data structure found in the C++ `stl`.
 You'll be implementing many of the functions found (see specifics below), and optimally, your vector class should be (mostly) indistinguishable from the C++ built-in one.

+As discussed in class, a Vector is an implementation of the List ADT that provides constant time access to any element.

 #### *Note: If you use the `<vector>` header, you **will** get 0 points!*